 Emerging topics include paid sick leave, natural hair discrimination, disclosure of criminal history, the privacy of salary history and predictable scheduling.
 All initiatives aim to better protect workers, prevent discrimination and allow them to earn a fair wage for appropriate work hours.
 Plus, several of these bills have posting requirements.

 Here’s how these new workplace laws could affect your business:

-- “Ban the Box” Law Offers Second Chance
+3. “Ban the Box” Law Offers Second Chance

-- Salary History Questions May Be Off Limits
+4. Salary History Questions May Be Off Limits

 The law is significant because a worker’s salary history often follows them from job to job.
 Low pay at an early job can have a lasting effect because employers often base their offers on salary history instead of a candidate’s skills.
 Women earn about 79 percent of what men earn and the Massachusetts law is one step toward narrowing that gap by basing salaries on skills instead of salary history, according to the Society for Human Resource Management.
 The legislation’s goal is to make sure applicants are compensated for what they bring to the company.
-No posters are required, yet but as the topic gains momentum, they’re likely.
+No posters are required, but as the topic gains momentum, they’re likely.

-- Scheduling Law Protects Workers
+5. Scheduling Law Protects Workers

-In a single year, it’s not unusual for the Poster Guard® Compliance Protection legal team to identify and track hundreds of state and local posting changes (including minimum wage increases).
+In a single year, it’s not unusual for our legal team to identify and track hundreds of state and local posting changes (including those described in this article).
 Changes can be complex — and require continual monitoring regarding related posting requirements.

-With the dedicated service of Poster Guard® Compliance Protection, you’re guaranteed 365 days of hassle-free labor law posting compliance.
+With the dedicated service of Poster Guard® Compliance Protection, you’re ensured 365 days of hassle-free labor law posting compliance.
 You’ll receive an up-to-date federal, state and local poster set, along with automatic poster replacements every time a mandatory change occurs.
 Best of all, you’re guaranteed 100% compliance.